Aniruddha7/EVA/Implementing Tiny YoloV3(16)/README.md

 We need to calculate anchor boxes, hence run the anchor.py file in anchor calulation folder.
 It calculates anchor boxes using K-means clustering and saves it as a txt file

 ### Step4:
 In Yolo_Training_Googlecolab.zip folder we edit the Yolov3_configuration.cfg file according to calculated anchor boxes and edit the number of filters required according to no. of classes based on the formula (n+5)*3.
-Here the no. of classes are 11, hence the number 48.
-Copy the train and test file from train-test conversion folder and put it under colabdata11 and edit the path according to path in Google colab.
+Here the no. of classes are 1, hence the number 18.
+Copy the train and test file from train-test conversion folder and put it under Yolo_Training_Googlecolab folder and edit the path according to path in Google colab.
 For e.g /content/darknet/car/cars/data/DSC00640.JPG.
-Create obj. data and obj.names files as mentioned in colabdata11 folder along with data, train and test txt files and zip it and upload it to Google drive.
+Create obj.data and obj.names files as mentioned in the above folder along with data, train and test txt files and zip it and upload it to Google drive.

 Open Colab and mount the Google drive and start training the model.
 After every 1000 epochs it will automatically saves the .weights files under backup folder in the runtime
-One the training is done for 3000-4000 epochs, we can stop it and inference on the sample image and calculate mean average precision(mAP) to calculate the performance of the model.
+One the training is done for 3000-4000 epochs, we can stop it and inference on the sample image or video file

 ## Link for the inferfenced video file
 https://www.youtube.com/watch?v=ZbgP71gRFDU&t=35s